What are readiness monitors and drive cycles?

-If you want to get your vehicle inspected, your car’s readiness monitors must be ready to test.
+If you want to get your vehicle inspected, your car’s readiness monitors must be in the “ready” state in order to pass the test.
 And that means you must complete a drive cycle.

 In the old days of OBDI, you could reset the computer and run your vehicle over to the emissions testing station.
 Not anymore.
-Everytime you clear the codes from the computer, it basically reboots and starts all the testing routines over again from scratch.
-Each “drive cycle” routine has its own parameters to meet before it sets a “readiness monitor.”
+Everytime you clear the codes from the computer, you’re resetting the computer and it must start all its testing from scratch.
+Each drive cycle routine has its own parameters the test must meet in order to set the “readiness monitor” to the “ready” state.
 If the readiness monitor isn’t set, the testing station will see that immediately and send you packing.

-Here’s an example of a drive cycle readiness routine for a Chevrolet Trailblazer.
+Here’s an example of a drive cycle routine for a Chevrolet Trailblazer

 If you meet all those criteria, then

-1. Start the engine and allow it run at idle speed for 15 seconds.
+1. Start the engine and allow it to run at idle speed for 15 seconds.

 2. Accelerate at part-throttle to 45 mph and maintain that speed until the engine reaches normal operating temperature (this can take up to 10 minutes).

 3. Drive for another 3 minutes at 45 mph on a flat road without climbing any hills to minimize the fuel slosh.
 Bring the vehicle to a stop in a safe place, but do not turn off the

 4. On the scan tool or code reader with the readiness monitor feature, check the status of the readiness code for the EVAP System Monitor.
 The Readiness code should change to YES when the test is done.
 If it does, return home turn off the ignition key.